softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 #### TA Passoff Prep

-Before coming to meet with a TA to passoff your Phase 5, please make sure that you test your code so you know that it can do the following
+Before coming to meet with a TA to passoff your Phase 5, please make sure that you test your code so you know that it can do the following:

-- When registering, your code will automatically bring the user to the signed in state, they don't need to register and then login to go to the signed in state
+- When registering, your code should automatically bring the user to the signed-in state.
+The user shouldn't need to register and then login to go to the signed-in state.
-- Register a user normally, and print an error with an already taken username
+- Register a user normally, and print an error when provided a username that's already taken.
-- Login normally, and print an error with an invalid username or password
+- Login a user normally, and print an error when provided an invalid username or password.
-- List the games, showing the game name, white player's username, and the black player's username
+- List the games, showing the game name, the white player's username, and the black player's username.
     - Also, when you list games, don't have the numbers of the list be the gameID of the games.
-If you have games with gameID 2, 3, and 5 for example, they should be listed as games 1, 2, and 3.
-Your code will translate the number of the list to the gameID for the server request
+If you have games with gameIDs 2, 3, and 5, for example, they should be listed as games 1, 2, and 3.
+Your code should translate the number of the list to the gameID for the server request.
-- Print out the board correctly (Queens on their own color and in the D column)
+- Print out the board correctly in the appropriate orientation for the chosen color (Queens on their own color and in the D column).
-- Print an error when trying to join or observe a game with an invalid gameID (too high, too low, not a number)
+- Print an error when trying to join or observe a game with an invalid gameID (too high, too low, not a number).

 ### Grading Rubric